vg-json-data/sm-json-data/strats.md

 ### Come In With X-Mode

-A `comeInWithXMode` entrance condition indicates that Samus must have or obtain X-mode while coming through this door.
+A `comeInWithXMode` entrance condition indicates that Samus must obtain X-mode while coming through this door.

+A `comeInWithXMode` object does not have any properties.

 A `comeInWithXMode` entrance condition must match with  a `leaveWithXModeSetup` entrance condition on the other side of the door: